palma-ice/yelmo-docs/getting-started.md

 - NetCDF library (preferably version 4.0 or higher)
 - [Coordinates library](https://github.com/alex-robinson/coordinates "alex-robinson/coordinates")
-- Python 2.7.x (only needed for automation of configuration and job submission steps)
+- Python 2.7.x (only needed for automation of configuration and job submission steps, which can also be done by hand)
-- Access to the `ice_data` repository of pre-processed input data for the model on different domains (North, Antarctica, Greenland)
+- Access to the `ice_data` repository of pre-processed input data for the model on different domains (North, Antarctica, Greenland, etc.)

 # Directory structure